Understanding Projectile Motion with Derivations

 • 3 axes to be considered

-• 2 axes in plane of the body and 3rd should be perpendicular to both
+• 2 axes in the plane of the body, and 3rd should be perpendicular to both

-• All 3 axes needs to be concurrent
+• All 3 axes need to be concurrent (all of them should pass through the same point)

-‘The moment pf inertia of the planar body about an axis perpendicular to the plane is equal to the sum of moment of inertias of two perpendicular axis concurrent with perpendicular axis and lying in the plane of the body’
+‘The moment of inertia of the planar body about an axis perpendicular to the plane is equal to the sum of moment of inertia of two perpendicular axes concurrent with the perpendicular axis and lying in the plane of the body.’

-(Observe that all the points have been covered in ‘Conditions’ section above)
+(Observe that all the points have been covered in the ‘Conditions’ section above)

 Mathematical Expression :

-Question : Find the moment of inertia Ip passing through center of mass C of the square plate having mass M and side length L.
+Question: Find the moment of inertia Ip passing through the center of mass C of the square plate having mass M and side length L.

 Would there be any difference in the answer you get in Figure 1 and Figure 2 ?
 (Remember, it’s a square plate)